INTEGRATING HYPNOSIS, MINDFULNESS & CBT

 - Lessons focus on practical skills training under the close supervision of our trainers.

 - You will learn how to think like a therapist – assessing client issues, designing and delivering treatment plans.

 - We specialise in evidence-based and cognitive-behavioural approaches to hypnosis and clinical hypnotherapy.
 Our Hypno-CBT® model represents a cutting edge approach to integrating hypnosis, mindfulness and CBT.

-- Trainers integrate modern psychotherapy theory and practice (CBT, Hypnosis, ACT) with philosophical background in Western (Stoic) Applied Philosophy and Indian (Buddhist and Yogic) Applied Philosophy.
+- Trainers draw upon modern psychotherapy theory and practice (CBT, Hypnosis, ACT) and also philosophy and practices from Western (Stoic) Applied Philosophy and Indian (Buddhist and Yogic) Applied Philosophy.

 - Interest-free payment plans and Early Bird discounts are available for our courses.